 YPG has had a huge and varied testing workload over its history, including the Apache helicopter, M-1 Abrams tank, Bradley Fighting Vehicle, Stryker armored vehicle, virtually all of the Army's artillery and ground weapon systems, mine, countermine and demolitions testing and the global positioning system (GPS) now used worldwide.

-YPG is also home to the Military Freefall School, a joint forces training school covering all aspects of military parachuting.
+YPG also is home to the Military Freefall School, a joint forces training school covering all aspects of military parachuting.
 Through a joint-use agreement with General Motors, a new hot-weather test track complex opened at YPG in 2009.
 The U.S. Air Force operates a helium-filled aerostat balloon in YPG airspace, part of a radar "fence" guarding against planes smuggling drugs across the border.

 Between test customers, training units, government and foreign dignitaries, local organizations, and school groups, YPG now hosts more than 17,000 visitors every year, making it a substantial contributor to the local hospitality industry.

 Visitors can learn more about YPG's history and current mission at the Heritage Center, which is free and open to the public year round.
+[Please note that due to increased security measures that require a quick background check, only U.S. citizens are permitted on base except with an escorted tour.]

 Probably because of its perfect flying weather, Yuma was a favorite with early aviators: The first plane to land in Arizona touched down here in October 25, 1911, when Robert Fowler made a stop on a cross-country flight from Santa Monica to Florida.